 2. How do I keep my kids safe while using social media?

 Kids are using social media younger and younger.
 When they post, I want them to post positive words and images about our kid’s ministry.
 I also want to respect parents and not open children up to the potential dangers of social media, which I’ll talk about Wednesday.
+However, if you’re wanting more control over your kids private and direct messages on a social media platform, such as Instagram for example, you may want to use an instagram messages on computer software solution so you’re able to monitor the messages being sent and received by your children.

 Here’s how I balance that.
 I don’t ask kids to post anything via social media.
 Instead, I make an environment so amazing that they want to post an Instagram picture, a Vine video or Facebook post, etc. I don’t want to be part of a parent’s problem, instead I want to be part of the solution.